 How do I schedule an appointment as a new client?

 New clients should fill out the contact form here.
-We are not able to give new client appointments over the phone, as new clients are matched to clinicians from information on the contact form.
+We do not give new client appointments over the phone, as we match new clients to clinicians from information on the contact form.
 This allows us to match you to a clinician with the expertise to address your particular concerns.

 How do I schedule/reschedule/cancel appointments once I am enrolled as an ongoing client?